September 13, 2014

 The Matthew Flipowicz Show

-LAWYERLY FINE PRINT:John Gear Law Office LLC and Salem Consumer Law.
-John Gear Law Office is in Suite 208B of the Security Building in downtown Salem at 161 High St. SE, across from the Elsinore Theater, a half-block south of Marion County Courthouse, just south of State Street.
-There is abundant, free 3-hour on-street parking throughout downtown Salem, and three multi-story parking ramps that offer free customer parking in downtown Salem too.
+John Gear Law Office LLC and Salem Consumer Law.
+John Gear Law Office is in Suite 208B of the Security Building in downtown Salem at 161 High St. SE.
+That is right across High Street from the Elsinore Theater, a half-block south of Marion County Courthouse.

-Our attorneys are only licensed to practice law in Oregon.
+John Gear is only licensed to practice law in Oregon.
 This site may be considered advertising under Oregon State Bar rules.
-There is no legal advice on this site so you should not interpret anything you read here as intended for your particular situation.
-Besides, we are not representing you and we are not your attorneys unless you have hired us by entering into a representation agreement with me.
-While we do want you to consider us when you seek an attorney, you should not hire any attorney based on brochures, websites, advertising, or other promotional materials.
-All original content on this site is Copyright John Gear, 2010-2020. |
+There is no legal advice on this site so do not take anything you read here as advice for your particular problem or situation.
+And I do not represent you and I am not your attorney unless you have hired me with a representation agreement.
+While I do want you to consider me when you seek an attorney, you should not hire any attorney based on brochures, websites, advertising, or other promotional materials.
+All original content on this site is Copyright John Gear, 2010-2022. |